 Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 The xFi Pods from Xfinity are mesh WiFi extenders designed specifically for use with Xfinity gateways and routers.
-The second generation xFi Pods were recently released with upgrades, including tri-band WiFi support and higher speeds.
+Xfinity’s second‑generation xFi Pods launched on October 1, 2020, bringing tri‑band AC3000 and two Ethernet ports; they remain the current pod hardware, but use Wi‑Fi 5 (802.11ac).

-In this Xfinity xFi Pods review (Gen 2), we’ll examine the key features, performance, design, setup process, and overall value of these budget-friendly mesh extenders.
+In this Xfinity xFi Pods review (Gen 2), we’ll examine the key features, performance, design, setup process, and overall value of these budget-friendly mesh extenders for Xfinity customers.
+Also called WiFi Boost Pods in current Xfinity support content, they’re compatible with popular Xfinity gateways like XB6, XB7, and XB8.

 Quick Verdict – Xfinity xFi Pods

-The Wi-Fi xFi Pod, tri-band is an excellent choice for Xfinity users looking for a reliable, high-speed Wi-Fi extension solution.
+The Wi‑Fi xFi Pod, tri‑band, is an excellent choice for Xfinity users looking for a reliable, high-speed Wi‑Fi extension solution.
 Its ease of setup and aesthetic design are significant pluses.
-However, its high price and limited compatibility with only Xfinity routers may deter non-Xfinity customers.

 1